JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 People mention about different strategies to estimate the returns:

-* The 4% rule, which apparently is an estimate of what you can take from a portfolio without killing your principal every year
+* The *4% rule*, which apparently is an estimate of what you can take from a portfolio without killing your principal every year
 * Others just go with a dividend investing approach, so they dont need to sell shares
 * And some people have a balance between stocks funds and bonds, so that if stock market goes down they can live with those bonds, without selling really cheap the stocks